Skip to content

 deploy-mcp.md

-When you type /plan-tools, Claude Code reads this file and follows its instructions.
+When you type /plan-tools, your assistant reads this file and follows its instructions.
 That's all there is to it.
 You can create your own slash commands for any repeatable workflow: code review checklists, migration playbooks, documentation generators, release procedures.

-The agent template ships with its own set of commands (/plan-agent, /create-agent, /exercise-agent, /add-tool, /add-skill) that follow the same pattern.
+The agent template ships with its own set of commands (/plan-agent, /create-agent, /exercise-agent, /add-tool, /add-skill, /add-memory, /deploy-agent) that follow the same pattern.
 Both the MCP server and agent templates encode their development workflows as slash commands, making them reproducible and sharable across teams.

 Creating your own slash commands